the fresh films reviews

 Review

 Much like Knocked-Up, the film Judd Apatow and company made after this one, The 40-Year-Old Virgin is a comedy about genre-typical subjects, centered around sex and love, written and presented a little more intelligently than what we've been accustomed to in this genre.
-Apatow's characters are simple-minded and goofy, but they have an everyman naturalness and warmth which makes them feel close and authentic, as if they were your next-door neighbours or your unassuming pals - despite their obvious weirdness which of course is the basic for the comedic effect.
-Add to that Apatow's often ingenious perspective on universal matters, and you have a formula which works - and will work again.
+Apatow's characters are simple-minded and goofy, but they have an everyman naturalness and warmth which makes them feel close and authentic, as if they were your next-door neighbours or your unassuming pals – despite their obvious weirdness, which of course is the basis for the comedic effect.
+Add to that Apatow's often ingenious perspective on universal matters, and you have a formula that works – and will work again.
 Steve Carell is one of the key factors; his irresistibly likeable persona is perfect for the part.
-He makes you root for him like you've never rooted for a desperate virgin before.
+He makes you root for him like you've probably never rooted for a desperate virgin before.

-Copyright © 22.3.2012 Fredrik Gunerius Fevang
+Copyright © 22.03.2012 Fredrik Gunerius Fevang

 [BACK TO INDEX]